compalmanel/WavesLPoSTools/README.md

 # WavesLPoSTools
-A set of tools that handle a [Waves](https://wavesplatform.com) node's accounting and payments. ⚠ Currently this is beta quality software and it's not advisable to use it on Mainnet.
-The code is being released to gather feedback from the community and get it into a production-ready state.
+A set of tools that handle a [Waves](https://wavesplatform.com) node's accounting and payments.

 This project is modelled on Marc Jansen's [WavesLPoSDistributer](https://github.com/jansenmarc/WavesLPoSDistributer) and follows the same conventions as much as possible.
 The objective is being a drop in replacement.
 Following the same architecture has the added bonus of being able to verify the correctness of each script's output.